 If you’ve read Part I, you should have at least a general understanding of your target audience.
-If not, then performing market research will help you answer these two questions.
-Once you have your answers – which don’t have to be perfect – start experimenting with 5 – 10 promising sources.
+If not, then performing market research will help.
+Once you have an idea who that is, start experimenting with 5 – 10 promising sources.

 After you have sufficient data, narrow your traffic list via the following method:

 - Analyze your records.
 How many sales did you get when you messaged your Twitter peeps?
 Posted on that ancient weapon forum?
 Focus on what’s driving the bulk of your sales.